-Staff and governors at our school will have an induction appropriate to their roles, which will include organisation vision and ethos, aspirations for its learners, and expectations of all staff, as well as what is considered acceptable and what is not.
+All staff and governors/local academy committee members at our school will have an induction appropriate to their role, which will include organisation vision/ethos, aspirations, and expectations of all staff, as well as what is considered acceptable and what is not.

-All new staff will undergo and induction process where they will receive information about systems within the school which support safeguarding, including online safety and copies of policies, as detailed on the DDAT Induction Checklist
+Anyone who is new to our school will undergo and induction process where they will receive information about systems within our school which support safeguarding as detailed on the DDAT New Staff Induction Checklist.